TomHarrop/ird-5acc-paper/ms/supplementary_figure_legends.md

 **Figure S8 phenotyping-mpl**.
 Phenotyping of the five *Oryza* accessions used for RNAseq.
-Plants for this dataset were grown together in controlled, greenhouse conditions, separately to the plants used for the 91-accession survey, using the same conditions as plants that were used for RNAseq.
+These plants were grown at the same time and in the same conditions as the plants used for gene expression analysis.
 The three domesticated accessions produce more spikelets and secondary branches than their wild relatives.
 The domesticated accessions have a similar number of primary branches, but Asian domesticated species have more secondary branches and spikelets than domesticated African accessions.
 In comparison to *O. sativa japonica*, *O. sativa indica* produces more secondary branches.